hagbard/the-flogger-manual/docs/testing.md

 > very useful.
 >
 > Then we find the existing test code for the class and look for the existing logging tests.
 Are
-> their any?
+> there any?
 Do they pass?
 If you changed existing log statements, how many of them did you break?
 >
 > At some point you ask yourself if it's even really worth adding the logging tests if the existing
 > code isn't well tested.
 Maybe it's fine to just leave it as it is?